woocommerce/action-scheduler/docs/faq.md

 Action Scheduler has a filter available named `as_async_request_queue_runner_post_args` which can be used to filter the arguments that are being sent to the `wp_remote_post` call.

-The User-Agent parameter is just one of them and can be adjusted as:
+The User-Agent parameter is just one of them and can be adjusted as follows:

 ```
 function eg_define_custom_user_agent( $args ) {